 Testing and Assessment

 APA responds to a large number of testing questions each day, ranging from "What guidelines or standards govern testing and assessment?" to "What is APA's stand or viewpoint on a particular testing issue?"
-Many questions can be answered by visiting our Frequently Asked Questions (FAQ)/Finding Information About Psychological Tests web page.

 To obtain information about purchasing a copy of the Standards for Educational and Psychological Testing (1999), visit the Standards web page.